Select Page

 Friday and Saturday, July 11-12

-The WASB will hold its annual Summer Learning Symposium, July 11-12, 2025, at the Holiday Inn Stevens Point – Convention Center.
-Attendees will hear directly from their peers and education experts, who will lead informative breakout sessions offering practical solutions to the most pressing challenges facing public school districts as they enter the 2025-26 school year.
+The WASB held its annual Summer Learning Symposium, July 11-12, 2025, at the Holiday Inn Stevens Point – Convention Center.
+Attendees heard directly from their peers and education experts, who led informative breakout sessions offering practical solutions to the most pressing challenges facing public school districts as they enter the 2025-26 school year.

-Sessions will include a panel of rural school leaders discussing declining enrollment, referendums and finances; a panel of board presidents sharing their experiences and tips; the story of the School District of Mauston’s referendum; legal and governance updates; financial benchmarking and more.
+Sessions included a panel of rural school leaders discussing declining enrollment, referendums and finances; a panel of board presidents sharing their experiences and tips; the story of the School District of Mauston’s referendum; legal and governance updates; financial benchmarking and more.

-Stay up to date on the latest educational legislation and its impact on school districts.
-This session will provide an overview of recent changes and how they affect funding, operations, and district planning.
+Attendees heard how the latest educational legislation, including the state budget, impacts school districts.
+This session provided an overview of recent changes and how they affect funding, operations and district planning.

 Chris Kulow, WASB Director of Government Relations